stellar/slingshot/musig/README.md

     Output:
     - Signature { `s`, `R` }

-2. Make a Schnorr signature with one aggregated key (`Multikey`), derived from multiple public keys.
+2. Make a Schnorr signature with one aggregated key (`Multikey`), derived from multiple public keys owned my multiple signing parties (signers).
     - Create a `Multikey`.
 For more information, see the [key aggregation](#key-aggregation) section.

-    Each party gets initialized, and makes and shares its nonce precommitment.
+    Each signer gets initialized, and makes and shares its nonce precommitment.
-    - Call `Party::new(transcript, privkey, multikey)`.
+    - Call `Signer::new(transcript, position, x_i, multikey)`.
-    - Get back `PartyAwaitingPrecommitments` and a `NoncePrecommitment`.
+    - Get back `SignerAwaitingPrecommitments` and a `NoncePrecommitment`.
-    - Share your `NoncePrecommitment`, and receive other parties' `NoncePrecommitment`s.
+    - Share your `NoncePrecommitment`, and receive other signers' `NoncePrecommitment`s.

-    Each party receives and stores other parties' precommitments, and shares its nonce commitment.
+    Each signer receives and stores other signers' precommitments, and shares its nonce commitment.
-    - Call `receive_precommitments(precommitments)` on your `PartyAwaitingPrecommitments` state, inputting a vector of all parties' precommitments.
+    - Call `receive_precommitments(precommitments)` on your `SignerAwaitingPrecommitments` state, inputting a vector of all signers' precommitments.
-    - Get back `PartyAwaitingCommitments` and a `NonceCommitment`.
+    - Get back `SignerAwaitingCommitments` and a `NonceCommitment`.
-    - Share your `NonceCommitment`, and receive other parties' `NonceCommitment`s.
+    - Share your `NonceCommitment`, and receive other signers' `NonceCommitment`s.

-    Each party receives and validates other parties' commitments, and shares its signature share.
+    Each signer receives and validates other signers' commitments, and shares its signature share.
-    - Call `receive_commitments(commitments)` on your `PartyAwaitingCommitments` state, inputting a vector of all parties' commitments.
+    - Call `receive_commitments(commitments)` on your `SignerAwaitingCommitments` state, inputting a vector of all signers' commitments.
-    - Get back `PartyAwaitingShares` and a `Share`.
+    - Get back `SignerAwaitingShares` and a `Share`.
-    - Share your `Share`, and receive other parties' `Share`s.
+    - Share your `Share`, and receive other signers' `Share`s.

-    Each party receives and validates other parties' signature shares, and returns a signature.
+    Each signer receives and validates other signers' signature shares, and returns a signature.
-    - Call `receive_shares(share)` on your `PartyAwaitingShares`.
+    - Call `receive_shares(share)` on your `SignerAwaitingShares`.
     - Get back `Signature`.
 You are done!

-    For more information on each of these states and steps, see the [protocol for party state transitions](#protocol-for-party-state-transitions).
+    For more information on each of these states and steps, see the [protocol for signer state transitions](#protocol-for-signer-state-transitions).

 3. Make a Schnorr signature with multiple public keys and multiple messages, in a way that is safe from Russell's attack.
     - Create a `Multimessage` context by calling `Multimessage::new(...)`.